mobitsolutions-dev/5-Advanced-Bootstrap-Techniques/README.md

 <h2>Technique # 1</h2>
 Set the Nav Bar to Open By Hovering

+ Only two things will need to be changed in order to achieve this goal.
  First, add the following CSS rule to your stylesheet after loading Bootstrap’s CSS.

 ```@media only screen and (min-width: 768px) {
   .dropdown:hover .dropdown-menu {